usgs/wdfn-blog/content/exploredownload.md

 *Each user story does not represent a real person.
 The stories reflect real user experiences and are based on our decades-long experience with our users.*

-# How do Explore & Download users interact with USGS water information?
+# How Do Explore & Download Users Interact with USGS Water Information?

 Explore & Download users seek to answer a question with USGS data and leave our website with useful water data.
 They tend to explore our maps